Register / Login

 We’ve all had one too many glasses of bubbles in our lifetime, yeeees?
 But how many times have you topped your glass up with a crisp sparkling pineapple wine?
 Not enough, we bet.

 Formally known as Tedeschi Vineyards, the 40-year-old winery can be found on Ulupalakua ranch.
 Or simply follow the sweet smell of pulped pineapple.
-Guests enjoy complimentary tastings in the King’s Cottage (built in 1870 for royal visits) with tours of the estate and cellars commencing at both 10:30am and 1:30pm.
-If you’re not a fan of Maui Wine’s best-selling but light-bodied product, and you’d prefer to lock lips with something a little more robust, the vineyard also produce a fine rose and syrah.
+Guests enjoy complimentary tastings in the King’s Cottage (built in 1870 for royal visits) with tours of the estate and cellars.
+If you’d prefer something a little more robust, the vineyard also produce a fine rose and syrah.

 Okay, we’ll admit it, Hanauma Bay is only a fraction less touristy than Waikiki Beach, but this is the most famous of all Hawaii’s snorkelling spots and far more addictive than sun bathing across the road from McDonald’s.
 The sea is calm and shallow, the white sand is silky and the water boasts the highest fish population in O’ahu, so you certainly have all the ingredients for a superior snorkelling experience.
 Flanking the island’s east side and formed from an old volcanic crater, the bay’s fish are as tame as the paddlers that wade in after them, so you’ll soon get acquainted with one another.